Highly deformable flapping membrane wings suppress the leading edge vortex in hover to perform better: Discussion

 Bats and other natural fliers using compliant membrane wings have been observed to favour lower angles of attack ($\alpha < \ang{40}$) for power efficient flight \cite{cheney_bats_2022, fan_power_2022}.
 Our membrane wing has the most power economic lift generation at $\hat{\alpha} = \ang{35}$ which matches closely the values found in nature.
 Bats actively control the shape of their wings in flight by increasing the tension in their muscles to limit the curvature.
 When their muscles are paralysed, and they can not adapt muscle tension anymore, they regulate the flight speed instead to control the wing camber \cite{cheney_bats_2022}.
 By either regulating the wing flexibility $E h$ or the flight speed $U$, bats effectively regulate the aeroelastic number \Ae.
 Our findings demonstrate how the modulation of the aeroelastic number affects the flow separation over membrane wings and controls the leading edge vortex formation.

 Surprisingly, when our highly deforming flapping membrane wing performs best, the unsteady wing deformations suppress the formation of the leading-edge vortex.
 Our findings thus suggest that a coherent leading-edge vortex is not necessary for sustained flapping wing flight if unsteady wing deformations create a highly cambered wing along which the vorticity can spread.
 This behaviour is not commonly observed in natural flapping wing fliers.
-Flying insect rely on the formation and shedding of a strong, coherent leading-edge vortex, as their wings do not deform enough \cite{Ellington.1984, Dickinson.1993}.
-The wings of bats and other membrane wing fliers can reach higher values of camber than insect wings.
+Flying insect rely on the formation and shedding of a strong, coherent leading-edge vortex \cite{Ellington.1984, Dickinson.1993}.
+The flapping insect wings are thin membranes which are strengthened by a system of veins that limits the maximum amount of camber \cite{wang.2002,shyy_recent_2010}.
+The wings of bats and other membrane wing fliers can reach higher values of camber than insect wings at hover \cite{vonbusse.2012, riskin.2010}.
 In their seminal paper, Muijres et al. \cite{muijres_leading_2014} suggest that bats are indeed able to control the development of leaving edge vortices and show examples of the flow around lesser long-nosed bat wings with leading edge vortices that are closer to the wing and stay attached throughout the downstroke.
 At cruising speed, the formation of a prominent leading edge vortex is avoided which is suggested to increase efficiency.
 This assumption is supported by our results for hovering kinematics and might also explain why small nectarivorous bats exhibit substantially lower metabolic compared to insects and birds of comparable size \cite{winter_energetic_1998, winter_energy_1998, voigt_energetic_1999}.

 Based on the observed aeroelastic phenomena, active flow control schemes for human-engineered flapping membrane wing vehicles can be realized.
 Optimal aeroelastic conditions can be maintained in flight by modulating either the wing's angle of attack $\alpha$, membrane stiffness $E h$, or flow velocity $U$.
 The leading and trailing edge angles can serve as reliable indicators for the membrane shape and flow state and would allow the vehicle to maintain optimal aeroelastic conditions without additional sensory input.
 A feedback control based on the instantaneous measurement of the leading and trailing edge angles would also be able to handle unsteady flow conditions.
 Gusts, for example, can modify the relative velocity $U$ and the effective angle of attack $\alpha$, both of which are directly impacting the leading edge angle $\kindex{\hat{\alpha}}{LE}$.